-Sports injuries are a common problem, where various types of musculoskeletal injuries can occur during the physical activities.
+Sports injuries are a common problem, where various types of musculoskeletal injuries can occur during physical activities.
 These injuries can either be acute or chronic in nature.
-In athletes, such injuries can pose as a risk to their careers, which makes it essential for the physicians to provide the most appropriate treatment.
+In athletes, such injuries can pose a risk to their careers, which makes it essential for the physicians to provide the most appropriate treatment.
 It is mandatory to provide a prompt, safe and quick treatment that can restore the athlete’s preinjury level of participation in sports.

 Various treatment approaches are present for treating sports injuries.
-The use of intra-lesion blood injection is being made for addressing the musculoskeletal injuries.
+The use of intra-lesion blood injection is being made for addressing musculoskeletal injuries.
 An easy and minimally invasive method of using concentrated autologous growth factors in treating sports injuries is the use of platelet rich plasma (PRP).
 It is a fraction of the blood plasma that contains a higher concentration of platelets than normal plasma, along with growth factors.

 - PRP is used in the treatment of both soft tissue and bone injuries.
 Growth factors have a positively influencing effect on the healing process of connective tissue components.

 - There is a huge difference between the anatomy and functions of tendons, ligaments, muscles and joint capsules.
 Hence, the site of injection of PRP also varies.

 - The cellular tension in the tissue and the collagen structure is affected after the administration of PRP.